 So, how do you make the best feng shui choice for your font entry rug?
 Which colors, designs, and shapes will help you attract the best quality of energy?

-Let's look at 3 main feng shui design aspects.
+Let's look at three main feng shui design aspects.

 In any feng shui home or office application, always be first guided by your feelings, as well as the basic interior design principles.
 What shape would work best in your space?
 To answer this question first consider any shapes that will be visually most pleasing for your space.
 Second, find out the feng shui direction your front door faces and go for the shape that is most suitable for the feng shui element of that direction.